ava-labs/avalanchego/vms/platformvm/docs/chain_time_update.md

 * `StandardBlock`s and `ProposalBlock`s share `AdvanceTimeTx`s validation rules with the exception of the *strict monotonicity*:
   1. *Monotonicity*: block timestamp must be *greater or equal* to current `ChainTime` (which is also its parent timestamp if parent was accepted)
   2. *Synchronicity*: block timestamp must not be later than node’s current time plus a synchronicity bound (currently set to 10 seconds).
-  3. *NoSkipping*: proposed time must be smaller or equal to the next staking event, that is start/end of any staker.
+  3. *No Skipping*: proposed time must be less than or equal to the next staking event, that is start/end of any staker.

 ## Serialization changes